 Our donation page is managed by Canada Helps, a registered charity that helps other charities raise money.
 Its goal is to ensure an easy way for Canadians to donate to their favourite charities.
 When you donate to us online you'll see Canada Helps on your official tax receipt.

-You can currently donate two ways:
+You can currently donate two ways— through a cash donation or planned giving.

 We are working on plans to allow the donation of securities (such as stocks, bonds and mutual funds) and life insurance policies.